iamjosephmj/kotlin-design-patterns/README.md

 ```

-let's now design a use class that can in that is able to pass in values to our repository.
+let's now design a User class that can in that is able to pass in values to our repository.

 ```kotlin